Kraks/qdict/README.md

 qdict
 =====

-A CLI Chinese-English dictionary.
+This is my personal toy, a CLI English-Chinese dictionary.
 Fast, and easy to use.
+Contact: Kraks <kiss.kraks@gmail.com>

 Usage
 -----